tnavatar/tnavatar.github.io/index.md

 - Developed Puzzlemouse, a web based system for submitting and  evaluating home videos of children for autism risk.
-Designed to meet HMS  standards for data security of patient health information.
+Designed to meet HMS  standards of data security for patient health information.
 Built using Ruby on Rails, PostgreSQL, JQuery and HTML 5.
-- Developed Autworks, a web application for visualizing significant relationships between autism and other diseases using gene interaction networks.
+- Developed Autworks, a web application for visualizing significant relationships between autism and other diseases using gene interaction networks and gene set enrichment.
 Built using Ruby on Rails, C, PostgreSQL, JQuery and HTML 5.
 - Built Kestrel, a relational database of autism phenotype data using MySQL.

 ##### Harvard Medical School -- Research Information Technology Group,